tstack/lnav/docs/source/usage.rst

 :code:`docker exec <container> tail -F -n +0 /path/to/file` to try and tail the file in the container.

+strace
+^^^^^^

+The default output of :code:`strace` does not have enough information for lnav to make use of it.
+The :code:`-ttt -T` flags need to be passed to add a high-resolution timestamp and the duration of the call.
+The timestamp is needed for lnav to recognize the content as a log file and the duration is useful for visualizing how long it takes a syscall to run in the TIMELINE view.
+It is also advisable to use the :code:`-f` flag so all of the threads/sub-processes are traced.

+You can use the :code:`strace://localhost/<pid>` URL to run strace on an existing process and have the appropriate flags passed.

 Custom URL Schemes
 ^^^^^^^^^^^^^^^^^^